← Back to projects

 Code Showcase 3

 The architectural keystone that makes the retrieval layer reusable across pipelines.
-A single OpenSearch index stores documents for all compliance workflows, partitioned by namespace.
+One OpenSearch index stores documents for every compliance workflow, partitioned by namespace.

 python